FT256/zmk-proXiao/README.md

 # zmk-proXiao

-## Corne

-ZMK config fo proXiao shields.
+ZMK module for proXiao shields.

 proXiao is a bluetooth controller for: